sharife/hennagarden/site/content/services/_index.md

         that specialize in full body painting.
 Those rates will be different than the above.
       image: img/face-painter-min.jpg
-    - text: >-
-        **Face and Body Art**

-        From Henna and Crystal tattoos, to Facepaint and Airbrush

-        Embrace the ancient art form of henna with traditional and modern freehand designs to decorate your body.
-For more than 5,000 years, henna has been used for celebrations and festivals in Africa, India and the Arab World.
-Don’t worry!
-These tattoos are only temporary (lasting 1-3 weeks) and are 100% natural, safe and painless.

-        Crystal tattoos are the hottest new fashion trend!
-These glamorous (some are made from Swarovski crystals) and temporary tattoos are quick and reusable.
-Crystal tattoos come in many different shapes, colors and sizes.
-Gorgeous alone or as an enhancement to your temporary henna tattoo.

-        Our talented artists offer gorgeous art for the face or the body.
-Artists can be stationary or can mix and mingle amongst the crowd.

-        - 3-5 minutes per person.

-        - Lasts one day

-        - We use FDA approved paints.

-        - Comes off with soap and water
-      image: img/henna-picutes-013.jpg
     - text: |-
         **Caricaturists**